Bloodvein River First Nation

 Little Grand Rapids First Nation

-An inland community situated along the Berens River, with traditional territory on both sides of the Manitoba-Ontario border.
-Home to about 1,800 residents
+An inland community situated along the Berens River, with ancestral lands on both sides of the Manitoba-Ontario border.
+Home to about 1,800 residents.

 Pauingassi First Nation

-An inland community with traditional territory on both sides of the Manitoba-Ontario border.
-Home about 700 residents.
+An inland community on Fishing Lake with ancestral lands on both sides of the Manitoba-Ontario border.
+Home to about 700 residents.

 Poplar River First Nation